reesporte/social-media/README.md

 If you see something that you think could be improved, make an issue/submit a PR.
 I'd love to hear your feedback!

+## Bugs

+There is a known bug where if there's more than 20 top-level replies on a post, it only shows the top 20.
+This isn't really an issue for me or my friends, but if you want to fix it feel free.